ipums/hlink/sphinx-docs/column_mapping_transforms.md

 Each header below represents a column mapping transform type.
 Transforms are used in the context of the `column_mappings` list.
 Each transform operates on a single input column and outputs a single output column.
-Input and output column types are listed in the format (input column type -> output column type).
+Input and output column types are listed in the format "Maps input column type → output column type".
 The letters T and U represent arbitrary column types.

 Some transforms are suffixed by "a" or "b".
 These suffixes mean that the transforms apply